 Can I transfer PDUs to my next cycle?

 Yes.
-Any PDUs earned above the required total (e.g. 60 for PMP) in the last year of your 3-year certification cycle can be applied to your next cycle.
+PDUs earned above the required total (e.g. 60 for PMP) in the last year of your 3-year certification cycle can be applied to your next cycle.
 PDUs earned during the first two years of your cycle cannot be applied to a future cycle.
 For more details, please refer to the CCR Handbook.

 When is the earliest I can start earning PDUs after I earn a certification?